openzim/python-libzim/README.md

 If you have to install the libzim manually, you will have to [compile `libzim` from source](https://github.com/openzim/libzim).
-Python-libzim is conceived to work with the latest version of the libzim, we don't recommend to use it with older versions.
+This binding has been designed to work with the latest version of the libzim, we only recommend to use it with latest released version.

 If you have not installed libzim in standard directory, you will have to set `LD_LIBRARY_PATH` to allow python to find the library.
 Assuming